-When you think about it, there really is nothing healthy about smoking.
+When you think about it, there is nothing healthy about smoking.
 But it is especially harmful to the heart and the lungs because of its pro-inflammatory and pro-oxidative effects.
 Cigarette smoking is linked to high cholesterol levels.
 Each stick of cigarette contributes to the thickening of the blood, clogging of arteries, weakening of the immune system, and aggravation of inflammation, among others.

 Research shows that when an individual stops smoking, the risk of developing chronic diseases decreases gradually.
 Within 20 minutes after the last puff, blood pressure and heart rate go down.
 Within two weeks, blood circulation improves.
 In three weeks, HDL levels can increase by as much as 30%.
 Cigarette smoking-induced LDL is partially reversible.
-Lower cholesterol levels can be expected and it will continue to get better with each day and month after quitting.
+Lower cholesterol levels can be expected, and it will continue to get better with each day and month after quitting.

 Take natural supplements.

-Individuals with extremely high cholesterol or those with cardiovascular diseases may be prescribed statin medication, drugs that help lower cholesterol.
+Individuals with extremely high cholesterol or cardiovascular diseases may be prescribed statin medication, drugs that help lower cholesterol.
 If your physician gives you some time to try natural methods, there are several good supplements that may be helpful.